fastrgv/RufasSok/README.md

 ## RufaSok Introduction

-This is a minimalistic version of the Sokoban puzzle game.
-It uses data in a format that is found on the internet, perhaps requiring a bit of editting.
+This is a minimalistic version of the Sokoban puzzle game with 2 autosolvers.
+It uses data in a format that is easily found on the internet.

-The beauty of this implementation is that it is fully OpenGL 3.3 core profile, and uses no OpenGL-deprecated functions.
+This implementation is fully OpenGL 3.3 core profile, and uses no OpenGL-deprecated functions.

 It has few embellishments, but it does have undo (u), restart (r), and setpoint (z) functions.
 Each data file has several "levels".
 The next (n) and previous (p) keys move between levels.
-Bigger (>) and smaller (<) keys on the numeric keypad help you adjust the size of the window.
+Bigger (+) and smaller (-) keys on the numeric keypad help you adjust the size of the window.
 The (left-shift) and (right-shift) keys move you to the previous or next puzzle files.
-To move the "pusher" use the arrow keys.
+To move the "pusher" use the arrow keys, or WASD keys.
 The objective is to push all the movable objects onto their targets.

 --------------------------------------------
 ## Features